 5.)
 Koh Lipe

-This remote island has been named the “Perfect Beach” by many a traveller (and travel magazines) for several years running.
-The island has around 25% of the world’s tropical beach species (pretty impressive, right?) and such vibrant aquatic life which all makes Koh Lipe one of the best diving and snorkelling spots in Thailand.
+This remote island has around 25% of the world’s tropical beach species (pretty impressive, right?).
+As such, you’ve got a heap of sea life which all makes Koh Lipe one of the best diving and snorkelling spots in Thailand.

 6.)
 Laem Tong Beach